01756 707628 Email us

 You request them in Apply as part of your application.
 There is more information on the UCAS website.
 You should however approach your referees in advance to avoid delays in processing your application.

-How are NLSCITT trainees selected?
+How are Northern Star trainees selected?

 Shortlisted candidates are invited to interview in one our partner schools.
 The half day schedule will give you the opportunity to see the school and meet staff.
 We will explore your commitment to teaching as a career, your subject knowledge and your interpersonal skills through a range of activities including: